karanagg262/CSCI5193---Technical-Innovation/README.md

 ## Access Instructions

+Remote Access
 1. Access the Frontend deployment link as specified above.
 2. Create an account or login using the credentials provided below.

+Local Access
+1. Download the source code on the GitHub repository.
+2. Navigate to the Frontend folder.
+3. Run 'npm start'.
+4. Launch browser and visit 'http://localhost:3000/' (3000 is default port, may change depending on local machine).

 ## Login Credentials